Adolescent & Teenage Counselling Singapore

 The Hidden Weight of Shame and Comparison

 Many adolescents quietly carry the belief that they are not good enough.
-In a culture where grades, scholarships, and achievements often define identity, even small setbacks can feel like failure.
-Teens compare their paths—ITE, polytechnic, or junior college—as if one route determines their worth.
+In a culture where grades and achievements often define identity, even small setbacks can feel like failure.
+Teens compare their paths, whether ITE, polytechnic, or junior college, as though one route determines their worth.

-Parents, too, carry this pressure.
+Parents, too, feel the pressure.
 Many fear being judged or worry that their child’s struggles reflect on their parenting.
-But worth is not measured by results; it is reflected in resilience, kindness, and courage to keep trying.
+But worth is not measured by results; it is reflected in resilience, kindness, and the courage to keep trying.

 Hormones, Habits, and Hidden Hurts